1099-DA Reconciliation Service

 Why Your 1099-DA Needs Professional Reconciliation

 For the 2025 tax year, exchanges are issuing Form 1099-DA for the first time, and the form has serious limitations.
 Under Treasury Decision 10000, brokers like Coinbase, Kraken, and Robinhood are reporting gross proceeds but are not required to report cost basis for most assets (per IRS Instructions for Form 1099-DA, 2025).
-For many crypto investors, every line of their 1099-DA shows "$0 cost basis" or "Unknown."
+For many crypto investors, the cost-basis box on their 1099-DA is left blank or shows "Unknown" on most lines.

 Here's a real-world example: Say you bought $10,000 of Bitcoin on Coinbase, transferred it to Kraken, and later sold it for $12,000 on Kraken.
-Your Kraken 1099-DA would show $12,000 in proceeds and $0 cost basis, making it look like you owe taxes on $12,000 in gains instead of the actual $2,000.
-Without reconciliation, you could overpay by thousands of dollars.
+Your Kraken 1099-DA would show $12,000 in proceeds and no reported cost basis.
+The Form 1099-DA does not by itself state the gain.
+In this illustration, $10,000 of supported basis produces a $2,000 gain before other applicable adjustments.

 What Your 1099-DA Shows